Prophetic Visions: Through a Glass Darkly

 A more complete description of the genre of this one verse is “polemic prophetic narrative”.
 Every ancient civilization had a pantheon of pagan “gods”, and with each of those came a “creation myth.”
 In Genesis 1:1, the one true God said, “I did it—not them!
 Period!”

 Theologically, that is really all we need to know about creation.
 God had no obligation to tell us exactly how he did it, or in what order, and if He had done so, nobody in the ancient world could have possibly understood it.
-Sure, I’m curious, but God said it, I believe it, and that’s the end of the story!
+Sure, I’m curious, but God said it, and I believe it!

-By the time verse 2 rolled around, the earth had been inundated for some reason.
-I will discuss that, and my interpretation of the rest of the chapter, in a future post.
-For now, I’ll simply refer back to the quotation at the top of this post, and say that, to me, the “Plain sense” of Genesis 1:1–2 make perfect “common sense” in a book about God: creation, passage of time, cataclysmic flood, and beginning of a new age.
 The plain sense of Genesis 1:3–31 does not make common sense to me, if indeed it describes creation at all.
 To me, it is strongly reminiscent of visions recorded by a number of prophets, including John.
 The age of man on earth starts with a vision and ends with a vision!
+For my perspective on the most probably interpretations of this passage, see The Language of Creation and Genesis 1:1–5, Day 1.

 Opening the Golden Gate